[Exclusive] First glimpse of new EU human rights sanctions

 Any other "abuses of human rights" could also be eligible, so long as they were "widespread, systematic, or otherwise serious", the EU small print said.

-It also left room for realpolitik: The listing decisions should "take into account" the "objectives of [Europe's] common foreign and security policy," the draft noted.
+And it left room for realpolitik: The listing decisions should "take into account" the "objectives of [Europe's] common foreign and security policy," the draft noted.

 The EU measures are to cover foreign officials as well as "non-state actors", such as militia leaders.